zimolzak/psci-resource-proposal/README.md

 facilitate e-trigger use.
 They may have different existing interests or roles within the organization, but they will need to come together to successfully use and learn from the e-triggers at their site.
-The team will engage leadership and other stakeholders throughout the organization, raising awareness and promoting the project's goals to achieve buy-in from the wider stakeholder community.
+The team will need to engage leadership and other stakeholders throughout the organization, raising awareness and promoting the project's goals to achieve buy-in from the wider stakeholder community.
 This section will describe possible roles on the stakeholder team, including: clinical